Pylons/pyramid/docs/narr/project.rst

 object.
-Instead, it would be an object that could access some persistent data store, such as a database.  :mod:`repoze.bfg` doesn't make any assumption about which sort of datastore you'll want to use, so the sample application uses an instance of ``MyModel`` to represent the root.
+Instead, it would be an object that could access some persistent data store, such as a database.  :mod:`repoze.bfg` doesn't make any assumption about which sort of datastore you'll want to use, so the sample application uses an instance of :class:`myproject.models.MyModel` to represent the root.

 ``run.py``
 ~~~~~~~~~~